-Energy Division's proposal effectively addresses speculative supply concerns and reasonably ensures that self-schedules and/or bids into the dayahead and real-time markets will be backed by adequate physical supply.
+Energy Division's proposal effectively addresses speculative supply concerns and reasonably ensures that bids in the day-ahead market will be backed by adequate physical supply.
 The proposal is also best positioned and most feasible to implement on a short-term basis.
 Because Energy Division's proposal builds on the Commission's existing import rules, established in D.04-10-035 and D.05-10-042, we agree with parties that the proposal should be minimally disruptive to market participants.
 Recognizing that some parties dispute the interpretation of D.04-10-035 and D.05-10-042, this proposal, at minimum, reflects the Commission's interpretation of those rules in D.19-10-021 and parties have had notice of that interpretation since at least the issuance of that decision.